The Social Club - CLOSED UNTIL FURTHER NOTICE due to CORONAVIRUS RESTRICTIONS

 How do I join?
 Being a private members club, all prospective members have to be approved by the committee at their monthly meeting.

-To apply to become a member contact Viv Duncanson, Membership Secretary firstname.lastname@example.org or better still, visit the club, as a guest, during opening hours and fill in an application form.
+To apply to become a member fill in an Seroquel toronto and then visit the club, as a guest, during opening hours to hand in it.

 You have to be over 18 to become a member of Alvingham Social Club.
 We have many members from outside the two villages.
 However if our membership numbers reach our limit, priority will go to Alvingham and Cockerington residents.